Basics of Taxation in Australia

 5. Lump sum withdrawals

-- If you withdraw an amount above the low rate threshold, you pay 17% tax (including the Medicare levy) or your marginal tax rate, whichever is lower.
+- If you withdraw an amount that is greater than the low rate threshold, you will be subject to a tax rate of either 17 percent (which includes the Medicare levy) or your marginal tax rate, depending on which is lower.

-- You pay 22% (including the Medicare levy) or your marginal tax rate, whichever is lower.
+- You are responsible for paying either a tax rate equal to 22 percent (which already includes the Medicare levy) or your marginal tax rate, whichever is lower.

 6. When someone dies

-If you’re a beneficiary, the amount of tax you pay on a death benefit depends on:
+If you are a beneficiary, the amount of tax that you are responsible for paying on a death benefit is determined by the following factors:

 - the tax-free and taxable components of the super